perrybutler/rapid-engine/README.md

 The engine is divided into modules:

 **ai.js** - provides artificial intelligence functions that can be applied to any game entity.
 The goal is to offer a flexible AI system and designer similar to Skyrim and/or Final Fantasy XII gambits.
+Design AI "packages" containing unique behaviors that can be hot-swapped at runtime.

 **camera.js** - provides camera support.
 The goal is to offer intuitive scrolling and locking options as discussed in [Scroll Back: The Theory and Practice of Cameras in Side-Scrollers](https://docs.google.com/document/d/1iNSQIyNpVGHeak6isbP6AHdHD50gs8MNXF1GCf08efg/pub?embedded=true) by Itay Keren.